wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 NeuroSky's focus now is on **educational** and **industrial** areas, providing devices not only for end-users but also for **organizations and businesses**.

 > We are now very popular in some kind of practical application such as schools and gyms around the world that using a headset for education.
-> Also, many construction companies around the world are now using our brainwave technology in the helmet workers to monitor if they are in poor condition.
+> Also, many construction companies around the world are now using our brainwave technology in the workers' helmets to monitor if they are in poor condition.
 It helps them prevent accidents and save their lives and save the company costs.

 &nbsp;

 The BCI offered by NeuroSky has only one electrode, and its accuracy and range of use cases are limited compared to other BCIs such as those introduced in [5 featured startups in non-invasive BCI](https://neurotechjp.com/blog/5-startups-non-invasive-bci/).

-However, NeuroSky is not limited to providing their own devices, but also provides many companies with their own EEG chips developed based on their experience and technology.
+However, NeuroSky is not limited to providing their own devices, but also provides many companies with their own chips developed based on their experience and technology.

 **By providing the chip itself to companies working on BCI development, they are collaborating** rather than competing, Yang explained.

 > We just don't sell devices to consumers.
-We build our own chip and we have many collaborations with companies.
+We build our own chips and we have many collaborations with companies.
 > They sell devices with multi-channels, but we're not competing against them.
 So we actually have many applications in partners.There are so many of these technologies that already use our chips, platforms to build out.
 > So some of these products you mentioned are not our competitors.
 They're actually our customers.